HZcohort/DiNetxify/README.md

 - `data` (*DiseaseNetworkData*): DESCRIPTION.
 - `comorbidity_strength_result` (*pd.DataFrame*): DataFrame containing comorbidity strength analysis results produced by the 'DiseaseNetPy.comorbidity_strength' function.
 - `binomial_test_result` (*pd.DataFrame*): DataFrame containing binomial test analysis results produced by the 'DiseaseNetPy.binomial_test' function.
 - `method` (*str, default='RPCN'*): Specifies the comorbidity network analysis method to use.
-Choices are: - 'RPCN: Regularized Partial Correlation Network. - 'PCN_PCA: Partial Correlation Network with PCA. - 'CN': Correlation Network. **Additional Options for RPCN:** - 'alpha' : non-negative scalar The weight multiplying the l1 penalty term for other diseases covariates.
-Ignored if 'auto_penalty' is enabled. - 'auto_penalty' : bool, default=True If 'True', automatically determine the optimal 'alpha' based on model AIC value. - 'alpha_range' : tuple, default=(1,15) When 'auto_penalty' is True, search the optimal 'alpha' in this range. - 'scaling_factor' : positive scalar, default=1 The scaling factor for the alpha when 'auto_penalty' is True. **Additional Options for PCN_PCA:** - 'n_PC' : int, default=5 Fixed number of principal components to include in each model. - 'explained_variance' : float Determines the number of principal components based on the cumulative explained variance.
-Overrides 'n_PC' if specified.
+Choices are:
+  - `'RPCN'`: Regularized Partial Correlation Network.
+  - `'PCN_PCA'`: Partial Correlation Network with PCA.
+  - `'CN'`: Correlation Network.

 - `matching_var_dict` (*dict, default={'sex':'exact'}*): Specifies the matching variables and the criteria used for incidence density sampling.
-For categorical and binary variables, the matching criteria should always be 'exact'.
+For categorical and binary variables, the matching criteria should always be `'exact'`.
 For continuous variables, provide a scalar greater than 0 as the matching criterion, indicating the maximum allowed difference when matching.
-To include the required variable sex as a matching variable, always use 'sex' instead of its original column name.
-For other covariates specified in the 'DiseaseNetPy.DiseaseNetworkData.phenotype_data()' function, use their original column names.
+To include the required variable sex as a matching variable, always use `'sex'` instead of its original column name.
+For other covariates specified in the `DiseaseNetPy.DiseaseNetworkData.phenotype_data()` function, use their original column names.
 - `matching_n` (*int, default=2*): Specifies the maximum number of matched controls for each case.
 - `max_n_cases` (*int, default=np.inf*): Specifies the maximum number of D2 cases to include in the analysis.
 If the number of D2 cases exceeds this value, a random sample of cases will be selected.
 - `global_sampling` (*bool, default=False*): Indicates whether to perform independent incidence density sampling for each D1→D2 pair (if False), or to perform a single incidence density sampling for all Dx→D2 pairs with separate regression models for each D1→D2 pair (if True).
 Global sampling is recommended when processing large datasets, though it might reduce result heterogeneity.
 - `covariates` (*list, default=None*): List of phenotypic covariates to include in the model.
-By default, includes all covariates specified in the 'DiseaseNetPy.DiseaseNetworkData.phenotype_data()' function.
+By default, includes all covariates specified in the `DiseaseNetPy.DiseaseNetworkData.phenotype_data()` function.
 Categorical and binary variables used for matching should not be included as covariates.
 Continuous variables used for matching can be included as covariates, but caution is advised.
-To include the required variable sex as a covariate, always use 'sex' instead of its original column name.
-For other covariates specified in the 'DiseaseNetPy.DiseaseNetworkData.phenotype_data()' function, use their original column names.
+To include the required variable sex as a covariate, always use `sex` instead of its original column name.
+For other covariates specified in the `DiseaseNetPy.DiseaseNetworkData.phenotype_data()` function, use their original column names.
 - `n_process` (*int, default=1*): Specifies the number of parallel processes to use for the analysis.
 Multiprocessing is enabled when `n_process` is set to a value greater than one.
-- `correction` (*str, default='bonferroni'*): Method for comorbidity network analysis p-value correction from the statsmodels.stats.multitest.multipletests.
-Available methods are: none : no correction bonferroni : one-step correction sidak : one-step correction holm-sidak : step down method using Sidak adjustments holm : step-down method using Bonferroni adjustments simes-hochberg : step-up method (independent) hommel : closed method based on Simes tests (non-negative) fdr_bh : Benjamini/Hochberg (non-negative) fdr_by : Benjamini/Yekutieli (negative) fdr_tsbh : two stage fdr correction (non-negative) fdr_tsbky : two stage fdr correction (non-negative) See https://www.statsmodels.org/dev/generated/statsmodels.stats.multitest.multipletests.html for more details.
+- `correction` (*str, default='bonferroni'*): Method for binomial p-value correction from the statsmodels.stats.multitest.multipletests.
+  - Available methods are:
+    - none : no correction
+    - bonferroni : one-step correction
+    - sidak : one-step correction
+    - holm-sidak : step down method using Sidak adjustments
+    - holm : step-down method using Bonferroni adjustments
+    - simes-hochberg : step-up method (independent)
+    - hommel : closed method based on Simes tests (non-negative)
+    - fdr_bh : Benjamini/Hochberg (non-negative)
+    - fdr_by : Benjamini/Yekutieli (negative) fdr_tsbh : two stage fdr correction (non-negative)
+    - fdr_tsbky : two stage fdr correction (non-negative)
+  - See https://www.statsmodels.org/dev/generated/statsmodels.stats.multitest.multipletests.html for more details.
 - `cutoff` (*float, default=0.05*): The significance threshold for adjusted comorbidity network analysis p-values.
 - `log_file` (*str, default=None*): Path and prefix for the text file where log will be recorded.
 If None, the log will be written to the temporary files directory with file prefix of DiseaseNet_trajectory_.
 - `**kwargs` Analysis option